kubewarden/docs/docs/tasks.md

   - Deploy the `ClusterAdmissionPolicy` to your Kubernetes cluster

     - Command: `kubectl apply -f <"policy name".yaml>`
-    - Example:

       ```shell
       $ kubectl apply -f pod-privileged-policy.yaml
       clusteradmissionpolicy.policies.kubewarden.io/privileged-pods created
       ```

 After the `ClusterAdmissionPolicy` is deployed, all requests sent to your cluster will be evaluated by the policy if they're within the policy scope.

 ## Next steps

-- [Writing Policies](/writing-policies/) explains how to write policies in different languages and generate Webassembly binaries so they can be used by Kubewarden.
+- [Writing Policies](/writing-policies/) explains how to write policies in different languages and generate WebAssembly binaries, so they can be used by Kubewarden.

 - [Distributing Policies](/distributing-policies/) explains how to publish policies to [OCI registries](https://github.com/opencontainers/distribution-spec/blob/main/spec.md).